JeppeBondeBakkensen/JeppeBondeBakkensen.github.io/_pages/about.md

 News
 ------

-In May '23 I moved from The Department of Statistics at Iowa State University to Corteva Agriscience.
+In May '23 I moved from the Department of Statistics at Iowa State University to Corteva Agriscience.